mech/Notes/JavaScript/ember.md

 In Ember 2.0, there is no more routable controller, only routable component.
 Controllers aren't really needed.
 At least not as a standalone entity.

+In Ember 2.0, replace the concept of the controller to the concept of top-level component.
+Pick up from Cocoa.
+Route go through a component instead of through a controller.
+Simplify data flow between component and bring in virtual DOM idea.

 tE2Hi1keT6kaIdd

 ```